History of the Central African Republic: Consolidation

 In 1899, the French Congo's border with Sudan was fixed along the Congo-Nile divide.
 This situation left France without her much coveted outlet on the Nile.

 In 1900, the French defeated the forces of Rabih az-Zubayr in the 1900 Battle of Kousséri, but they did not consolidate their control over Ubangi-Shari until 1903 when they established colonial administration throughout the territory.

 Once European negotiators had agreed upon the borders of the French Congo, France had to decide how to pay for the costly occupation, administration, and development of the territory it had acquired.
-The reported financial successes of Leopold II's concessionary companies in the Congo Free State convinced the French government to grant 17 private companies large concessions in the Ubangi-Shari region in 1899.
-In return for the right to exploit these lands by buying local products and selling European goods, the companies promised to pay rent to France and to promote the development of their concessions.
+The reported financial successes of Leopold II's concessionary companies in the Congo Free State convinced the French government to follow suit in Ubangi-Shari.
+A total of 27 concessionary companies were established in Ubangi-Shari, throughout the Oubangi basin and Ouham basin.
+In return for the right to exploit these lands by buying local products and selling European goods, the companies promised to pay rent to the colony and to promote the development of their concessions, including the establishment of customs posts, telegraph lines and the plantation of rubber plants.
 The companies employed European and African agents who frequently used brutal methods to force the natives to labor.

 At the same time, the French colonial administration began to force the local population to pay taxes and to provide the state with free labor.
 The companies and the French administration at times collaborated in forcing the Central Africans to work for them.
 Some French officials reported abuses committed by private company militias, and their own colonial colleagues and troops, but efforts to hold these people accountable almost invariably failed.
 When any news of atrocities committed against Central Africans reached France and caused an outcry, investigations were undertaken and some feeble attempts at reform were made, but the situation on the ground in Ubangi-Shari remained virtually unchanged.

 In 1906, the Ubangi-Shari territory was united with the Chad colony; in 1910, it became one of the four territories of the Federation of French Equatorial Africa (AEF), along with Chad, Middle Congo, and Gabon.